Sintrop/regeneration-credit/docs-site/docs/contracts/types/IndexTypes.md

 ```
 ## RegenerationIndexDescription

-_Description and id of each index_
+_Description and id of each index._

 ```solidity
 struct RegenerationIndexDescription {